The Best Experiences in Wallis and Futuna for Couples

 A delightful roadside spot, Mataki'uvea begs you to take a moment to pause and truly appreciate where you are.

-Mataki'uvea literally translates to "the look over Uvea", and this easily accessible viewpoint certainly lives up to its name with commanding breathtaking views over the ocean and Poï Basilica below.
+Mataki'uvea literally translates to "the look over Uvea", and this easily accessible viewpoint certainly lives up to its name with commanding views over the ocean and Poï Basilica below.

 We highly recommend visiting at sunrise for the most magical experience, when the golden light illuminates the landscape and creates truly stunning photographic conditions.